plamikcho/local-storage-encrypt/README.md

   .catch(error => console.log(error));
 ```
 Supported browsers at the moment: Firefox and Chrome.
 MDN says that Edge also should work but it doesn't (at least I was not able to find the proper input params).
 Any help will be appreciated.

+## Changelog

+### 1.7.5

+- Bowser is removed from the library.
+Now it is 6k minified.
+- The issue with large strings is partially solved, at least for the sizes supported by localStorage (=< 10 MB)